 - Instead of the white chocolate icing, you can top the cake with any of the following:

-- Eggnog sugar glaze: Mix 1 cup powdered sugar, ¼ cup eggnog, ½ tsp cinnamon, and ½ tsp vanilla extract.
+- Eggnog sugar glaze: Mix 1 cup powdered sugar, ¼ cup eggnog, ½ teaspoon cinnamon, and ½ teaspoon vanilla extract.

 - Dark chocolate ganache: Mix 200g dark chocolate, 300g heavy cream (warm), and 2 tablespoons of sugar.

-- Cream cheese frosting: Mix 100g cream cheese, 3 tablespoons powdered sugar and 1 tsp cinnamon (optional).
+- Cream cheese frosting: Mix 100g cream cheese, 3 tablespoons powdered sugar and 1 teaspoon cinnamon (optional).

 - Sprinkle powdered sugar or cinnamon sugar on top of the cake.